-Under the Bird Tree - For ages 5 & under at Elk/Beaver Lake on Wednesday January 16th
+Under the Bird Tree - For ages 5 years and under at Francis/King Regional Park on Wednesday, January 15

-Going Squirrelly - For all ages at Francis/King Regional Park on Sunday January 20th
+Wonderful Woodpeckers - For all ages at Mill Hill Regional Park (Langford) on Sunday, January 26

 This aquarium features over 20 live underwater exhibits and a touch pool area where you can tickle urchin and shake hands with sea stars!
 Their facility houses hundreds of marine creatures in a variety sizes, from micro plankton to a Giant Pacific Octopus.
 They engage visitors of all ages in an unparalleled 'hands on, hands wet' experience.